| Advertising on Certified Life Coach.org

 previous 28 combined.
 Eighth graders earned the highest

 math scores ever recorded for that grade by the NAEP.
+The Achievement Gap Is Closing.
+Minority students are also

 making progress at a faster rate, narrowing the achievement